 On this page:

-In addition to the general best practices that will help you create accessible social media content, Instagram offers certain features that can make your posts accessible to more people.
+Additionally, Instagram offers certain features that can make your posts accessible to more people.

 - Add alt text to your images.